-Think of your résumé as being a work in progress.
-Over time, you will want to update your résumé as you gain relevant skills and experiences.
+Your résumé is a work in progress you will update as you gain relevant skills and experiences.
 In addition to applying for a position, a résumé will also help you understand what skills you have and identify those you need to develop.

 As you create or revise your résumé focus on the content areas below.